Back to Kemp Acoustics Home

 Contents

-Consider a rectangular duct of half widths and terminated in an
+Consider a rectangular duct of half widths

 infinite baffle, as shown in figure 3.4.